James Mason: 1941–1957: Leading man status

 Mason's Hollywood career was revived when he was cast as General Rommel in The Desert Fox: The Story of Rommel (1951), directed by Henry Hathaway.
 To do the film he agreed to sign a contract with 20th Century Fox for seven years at one film a year.
 Mason did a film at Republic Pictures written by his wife and directed by Roy Kellino, Lady Possessed (1951).
 At Fox, he played a spy in 5 Fingers (1951), directed by Joseph L. Mankiewicz.
 MGM hired him to play Rupert of Hentzau in The Prisoner of Zenda (1952) opposite Granger.
 He was in the lower budgeted Face to Face (1952) then went to Paramount to play a villainous sea captain opposite Alan Ladd in Botany Bay (1953).

 Mason was one of many stars in MGM's The Story of Three Loves (1953).
 At Fox, he reprised his role as Rommel in The Desert Rats (1953), then he was reunited with Mankiewicz at MGM, playing Brutus in Julius Caesar (1953), opposite Marlon Brando.
 The film was very successful.
 Mason worked with Carol Reed in The Man Between (1953), then Fox used him as a villain again in Prince Valiant (1954).
 Mason did another film with a screenplay by his wife and directed by Roy Kellino, Charade (1954).

-Warner Bros., hired him to play Judy Garland's leading man in A Star Is Born (1954) after Cary Grant turned the role down.
+Warner Bros., hired him to play Judy Garland's leading man in the George Cukor directed musical drama film A Star Is Born (1954).
+He took the role after Cary Grant turned the role down.
 Mason won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and was nominated for the Academy Award for Best Actor.
+Jack Moffitt of The Hollywood Reporter praised the film writing, "A Star Is Born is the perfect blend of drama and musical — of cinematic art and popular entertainment."

 He went over to Disney to play Captain Nemo in 20,000 Leagues Under the Sea (1954), a huge hit which also starred Kirk Douglas.
 During 1954 and 1955, Mason was the host of some episodes of Lux Video Theatre on CBS television.
 Mason appeared with Lucille Ball and Desi Arnaz in Forever, Darling (1956) then starred in and produced a film at Fox, Bigger Than Life (1956), directed by Nicholas Ray.
 Mason played a small-town school teacher driven insane by the effects of cortisone.
 He did another for Fox, the hugely popular melodrama, Island in the Sun (1957).

-1958–1962: Television and film roles
+1958–1970: Established actor

 Mason began appearing regularly on television in shows such as Panic!, General Electric Theater, Schlitz Playhouse, Goodyear Theatre and Playhouse 90 (several episodes including John Brown's Raid).
 He starred in two thrillers for Andrew L. Stone, Cry Terror!
 (1958) and The Decks Ran Red (1958) then played a suave master spy hunting down Cary Grant with romantic assistance from Eva Marie Saint in North by Northwest (1959), directed by Alfred Hitchcock.